JuliaAI/EarlyStopping.jl/README.md

 done!(stopper, 9.0) # true
 ```

-To be clear, if there is no distinction between in and out-of-sample
+**Important.** If there is no distinction between in and out-of-sample
-losses, any criterion can be applied, and in that case `training=true`
+losses, then any criterion can be applied, *and in that case `training=true`
-is never specified (regardless of the actual interpretation of the
+is never specified* (regardless of the actual interpretation of the
 losses being tracked).